otrv4/otrv4/otrv4.md

 Once an OTRv4 channel has been created, all messages transmitted through this channel are confidential and integrity is protected.

-If key material has been compromised, decription of neither previous or future messages is enabled.
+If key material has been compromised, previous messages are protected.
+In this case, future messages are protected in future ratchets only.

 Both parties can deny that they have participated in a conversation.
 They can also deny having sent any of the exchanged messages in the conversation.
 The